-This is a revision of, and obsoletes, GC28-6534-2, and Technical Newsletters GN28-2450 and GN28-2458.
+This revision obsoletes GC28-6534-2, Technical Newsletters GN28-2450 and GN28-2458, and replaces IEM System/360 Operating System: Concepts and Facilities, GC28-6535.
 It describes only the MFT and MVT configurations of the control program.
 Changes to the text and small changes to illustrations are indicated by a vertical line to the left of the change.
 This publication contains a means of referencing other publications by the use of superscript notation.
-Superscripts refer to the numbered publications listed in Part 4, Bibliography.
+Superscripts refer to the numbered publications listed in Part 3, Bibliography.

-This edition corresponds to Release 20.1, of IBM System/360 Operating System, and to all subsequent releases until otherwise indicated in new editions or Technical Newsletters.
-Changes are continually made to the specifications herein; before using this publication in connection with the operation of IBM systems, consult the latest IBM System/360 SRL Newsletter, Order No. GN20-0360, for the editions that are applicable and current.
+This edition, with Technical Newsletter GN28-2512, corresponds to Release 21, of IBM System/360 Operating System, and to all subsequent release until otherwise indicated in new editions or Technical Newsletters.
+Changes are continually made to the specifications herein; before using this publication in connection with the operation of IBM systems, consult the latest IBM System/360 and IBM System/370 SRL Newsletter, Order No. GN20-0360, for the editions that are applicable and current.